More flee as Ukraine warns of stepped-up Russian attacks

 “Not yet,” he said, switching to English for emphasis.
 “Of course it’s not enough.”

+Zelenskyy later thanked Johnson and Nehammer during his nightly video address to the nation.
+He also thanked the European Commission president and the Canadian prime minister for a global fundraising event that raised more than 10 billion euros ($11 billion) for Ukrainians who have had to flee their homes.
+He added that democratic countries are united in working to stop the war.
+“Because Russian aggression was not intended to be limited to Ukraine alone. … The entire European project is a target for Russia.”

+Zelenskyy repeated his call for a complete embargo on Russian oil and gas, which he called the sources of Moscow’s “self-confidence and impunity.”

-More than six weeks after Russia first invaded Ukraine, it has pulled its troops from the northern part of the country, around Kyiv, and refocused on the Donbas region in the east.
+More than six weeks after the invasion began, Russia has pulled its troops from the northern part of the country, around Kyiv, and refocused on the Donbas region in the east.
 Western military analysts said an arc of territory in eastern Ukraine was under Russian control, from Kharkiv — Ukraine’s second-largest city — in the north to Kherson in the south.
-But Ukrainian counterattacks are threatening Russian control of Kherson, according to the Western assessments, and Ukrainian forces are repelling Russian assaults elsewhere in the Donbas region in the southeast.
+But counterattacks are threatening Russian control of Kherson, according to the Western assessments, and Ukrainian forces are repelling Russian assaults elsewhere in the Donbas.

 Ukrainian authorities have called on civilians to get out ahead of an imminent, stepped-up offensive by Russian forces in the east.
-With trains not running out of Kramatorsk on Saturday, panicked residents boarded buses or looked for other ways to leave, fearing the kind of unrelenting assaults and occupations by Russian invaders that delivered food shortages, demolished buildings and death to other cities elsewhere in Ukraine.
+With trains not running out of Kramatorsk on Saturday, panicked residents boarded buses or looked for other ways to leave, fearing the kind of unrelenting assaults and occupations by Russian invaders that brought food shortages, demolished buildings and death to other cities.

 “It was terrifying.
 The horror, the horror,” one resident told British broadcaster Sky, recalling Friday’s attack on the train station.
 “Heaven forbid, to live through this again.
 No, I don’t want to.”

-Ukraine’s state railway company said in a statement that residents of Kramatorsk and other parts of the country’s contested Donbas region could flee through other train stations.
+Ukraine’s state railway company said residents of Kramatorsk and other parts of the Donbas could flee through other train stations.
 Deputy Prime Minister Iryna Vereshchuk said 10 evacuation corridors were planned for Saturday.

 Zelenskyy called the train station attack the latest example of war crimes by Russian forces and said it should motivate the West to do more to help his country defend itself.

-Russia denied it was responsible and accused Ukraine’s military of firing on the station to turn blame for civilian casualties on Moscow.
+Russia denied responsibility and accused Ukraine’s military of firing on the station to turn blame for civilian casualties on Moscow.
 A Russian Defense Ministry spokesman detailed the missile’s trajectory and Ukrainian troop positions to bolster the argument.

+Major Gen. Igor Konashenkov alleged Ukraine’s security services were preparing a “cynical staged” media operation in Irpin, another town near Kyiv, intended to attribute civilian casualties to Russian forces — falsely, he said — and to stage the slaying of a fake Russian intelligence team that intended to kill witnesses.
+The claims could not be independently verified.

-Western experts and Ukrainian authorities insisted that Russia launched the weapon.
+Western experts and Ukrainian authorities insisted that Russia attacked the station.
 Remnants of the rocket had the words “For the children” in Russian painted on it.
 The phrasing seemed to suggest the missile was sent to avenge the loss or subjugation of children, although its exact meaning remained unclear.

-Western experts dismissed Kremlin spokesperson Dmitry Peskov’s assertion that Russian forces “do not use” Tochka-U missiles, the type that hit the train station, which is in Ukrainian government-controlled territory in the Donbas.

-The attack came as Ukrainian authorities worked to identify victims and document possible war crimes by Russian soldiers in northern Ukraine.
-The mayor of Bucha, a town near Kyiv where graphic evidence of civilian slayings emerged after the Russians withdrew, said search teams were still finding bodies of people shot at close range in yards, parks and city squares.
+Ukrainian authorities have worked to identify victims and document possible war crimes in the country’s north.
+The mayor of Bucha, a town near Kyiv where graphic evidence of civilian slayings emerged after Russian forces withdrew, said search teams were still finding bodies of people shot at close range in yards, parks and city squares.

-Ukrainian authorities and Western officials have repeatedly accused Russian forces of committing atrocities in the war that began with Russia’s Feb.
-24 invasion.
+Ukrainian and Western officials have repeatedly accused Russian forces of committing atrocities.
 A total of 176 children have been killed, while 324 more have been wounded, the Prosecutor General’s Office said Saturday.

 Speaking to AP inside the heavily guarded presidential office complex in Kyiv, Zelenskyy said he is committed to negotiating a diplomatic end to the war even though Russia has “tortured” Ukraine.
 He also acknowledged that peace likely will not come quickly.
 Talks so far have not included Russian President Vladimir Putin or other top officials.